 Be Cautious About Drive Locations

 There are many crime-prone areas in big cities.
 These locations tend to get more violent and unsafe after dark.
 This is why, as an Uber/Lyft driver, you need to be cautious about your whereabouts.
 Try to avoid accepting pick-ups from unsafe locations as much as you can.
 Also, try to take a detour if your way is through such locations even if it costs you more time and fuel to end the trip.
 This is the safest thing you can do for yourself and your passenger.
 If you get hurt, Uber and Lyft have a strict insurance policy that only protects riders for injuries that took place during a trip.
-If you were injured while driving for a rideshare app, contact a rideshare app lawyer in Newport Beach.

 About Accident Lawyers Firm